-- Unlimited companies (meaning the shareholders of which have no limit on their liability) (section 10, Companies Ordinance). - Companies limited by guarantee (meaning companies that have no share capital, and the liability of members is limited by the company's articles of association to the amount that the shareholders undertake to contribute in the event of winding up) (section 9, Companies Ordinance). - Open-ended fund companies (meaning collective investment schemes that are structured in a corporate form incorporated or re-domiciled under the Securities and Futures Ordinance (Cap 571)) (section 112A, Securities and Futures Ordinance).
+- Unlimited company.
+The shareholders of this trading vehicle have no limit on their liability (section 10, Companies Ordinance). - Company limited by guarantee.
+This company type has no share capital, and the liability of its members is limited by the company's articles of association to the amount that the shareholders undertake to contribute in the event of winding up (section 9, Companies Ordinance). - Open-ended fund company.
+This is a collective investment scheme that is structured in a corporate form, incorporated or re-domiciled under the Securities and Futures Ordinance (Cap 571)) (section 112A, Securities and Futures Ordinance).

-In addition to incorporating subsidiary companies in Hong Kong to engage in commercial trade and business, foreign companies may also conduct business or liaison activities in Hong Kong through setting up branches or representative offices.
-For more information, see Practice Note, Establishing a business in Hong Kong: Register as a Branch on the Overseas Register with the Hong Kong Companies Office.
+In addition to incorporating subsidiary companies in Hong Kong to engage in commercial trade and business, foreign companies can also conduct business or liaison activities in Hong Kong through setting up branches or representative offices.
+For more information, see Practice Note, Establishing a Branch Office or Presence in Hong Kong.